Svante Arrhenius: Greenhouse effect

 At this time, the accepted consensus explanation is that, historically, orbital forcing has set the timing for ice ages, with CO2 acting as an essential amplifying feedback.
 However, CO2 releases since the industrial revolution have increased CO2 to a level not found since 10 to 15 million years ago, when the global average surface temperature was up to 6 C-change warmer than now and almost all ice had melted, raising world sea-levels to about 100 feet (30 m.) higher than today's.

 Arrhenius estimated based on the CO2 levels at his time, that reducing levels by 0.62–0.55 would decrease temperatures by 4–5 °C (Celsius) and an increase of 2.5 to 3 times of CO2 would cause a temperature rise of 8–9 °C in the Arctic.
 In his book Worlds in the Making he described the "hot-house" theory of the atmosphere.

+In 1971, S. Ichtiaque Rasool and Stephen Henry Schneider determined that doubling the atmospheric concentration of CO2 would increase the Earth's temperature by about 0.8°C and an increase by a factor of ten would increase temperature by 2.5°C. Their conclusion was that we could not prevent the coming ice age, no matter how much coal were to be burned.
+Arrhenius and Ångström were both qualitatively correct, and both quantitatively wrong.